konfuzio-ai/konfuzio-sdk/docs/web/explanations.md

 ### Separated Environments
-To ensure the stability, security, and quality of our software, we maintain distinct environments for different stages of our software lifecycle:
+To ensure the stability, security, and quality of our software, we maintain distinct environments for different stages of our software development life cycle:

 - Development Environment:
 This is where our software is initially built and tested by developers.
 It is isolated from production data and systems to prevent unintended disruptions or exposures.